Airports and Transport to Campus

 How To Apply for the California Driver License

 The DMV has the latest California Driver Handbook, forms, and instructions on how to apply for a California Driver License.
-Check out the helpful section in the handbook on frequently asked questions.
+Check out the helpful section in the handbook on frequently asked questions and residency requirements.
 It is highly recommended that you make an appointment to apply for the license beforehand so that your wait time at the DMV will be drastically reduced.
-Take the following documents (originals) with you: your passport, paper I-94 card or print out of the electronic I-94 record (if you received a passport admission stamp) and I-20 (F-1/F-2) or DS 2019 (J-1/J-2) form.
+Don't forget to practice with the Sample Driver License Test.

 Buying a Car?